Pizzerias profit during pandemic

-People have needed comfort since the start of global pandemic, and one way they have been receiving it is through pizza.
+People have craved comfort since the global pandemic started, and one way they have been receiving it is through pizza.

-Patrick DePula, owner of Salvatore’s Tomato Pies in Monona, Sun Prairie and downtown Madison, said pizza has been available at banquets and parties for generations, and people could be using it now to ease the tensions caused by the virus.
+Patrick DePula of Salvatore’s Tomato Pies in Monona, Sun Prairie and downtown Madison said people are turning to pizza to ease the tensions caused by the virus.

 “Pizza is always there for us when we have special occasions and it’s very comforting,” he said.
 “In our case, we specialize in farm to table ingredients that come from local farmers and it’s healthy.”

-DePula added that online orders have started to outweigh telephone orders, and this has led to a modification in how his employees perform their duties since his restaurants are limited to only 25% capacity.
+DePula said online orders have started to outweigh telephone orders, and this has led to a modification in how his employees perform their duties since his restaurants are limited to only 25% capacity.

 “We have more delivery drivers and fewer servers,” he said.
 “There’s probably been a net increase in employees since the global pandemic began.”